 - Keep oven, microwave, and dryer doors closed if fire occurs in one of them

-- Ensure entrance doors are tight-fitting self-closing type to keep fire and smoke out of your unit
+- Ensure entrance doors are the tight-fitting self-closing type to keep fire and smoke out of your unit

 - Exit stairway doors must stay shut and be equipped with self-closing devices

 - Electric locking doors must be equipped with the following 3 items:

 - Push button release

 - Release circuit tied to fire alarm panel

 - Keep exit stairs clear at all times.
 No storage of any kind is permitted

 - Don't put items in the trash chute that are large and may get stuck

 Call the Fire Marshal's Office for a courtesy inspection of your occupancy at 904-247-6239.